jramosbrewedlogic/self-assessment/web-developer-04-2018.md

 # Web Developer

 This is your question sheet.
-Place your answers in the Google Form sent to you.
+Place your answers in the Google Form we sent you.

 ## Part 1 : Front End